huydq189/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a custom role with view-only project permissions.
 Add the user's account to the custom role.
 - [ ] Create a custom role with view-only service permissions.
 Add the user's account to the custom role.
-- [ ] Select the built-in IAM project Viewer role.
+- [x] Select the built-in IAM project Viewer role.
 Add the user's account to this role.
 - [ ] Select the built-in IAM service Viewer role.
 Add the user's account to this role.

 **[⬆ Back to Top](#table-of-contents)**

-### You are operating a Google Kubernetes Engine (GKE) cluster for your company where different teams can run non-production workloads.
+### You are operating a Gogle Kubernetes Engine (GKE) cluster for your company where different teams can run non-production workloads.
 Your Machine Learning (ML) team needs access to Nvidia Tesla P100 GPUs to train their models.
 You want to minimize effort and cost.
 What should you do?

 - [ ] Ask your ML team to add the accelerator: gpu annotation to their pod specification.
 - [ ] Recreate all the nodes of the GKE cluster to enable GPUs on all of them.
 - [ ] Create your own Kubernetes cluster on top of Compute Engine with nodes that have GPUs.
 Dedicate this cluster to your ML team.
-- [ ] Add a new, GPU-enabled, node pool to the GKE cluster.
+- [x] Add a new, GPU-enabled, node pool to the GKE cluster.
 Ask your ML team to add the cloud.google.com/gke -accelerator: nvidia-tesla-p100 nodeSelector to their pod specification.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your VMs are running in a subnet that has a subnet mask of 255.255.255.240.
 The current subnet has no more free IP addresses and you require an additional 10 IP addresses for new VMs.
 The existing and new VMs should all be able to reach each other without additional routes.
 What should you do?

-- [ ] Use gcloud to expand the IP range of the current subnet.
+- [x] Use gcloud to expand the IP range of the current subnet.
 - [ ] Delete the subnet, and recreate it using a wider range of IP addresses.
 - [ ] Create a new project.
 Use Shared VPC to share the current network with the new project.
 - [ ] Create a new subnet with the same starting IP but a wider range to overwrite the current subnet.